-On April 1, 2020, District Court signed and entered the Final Judgment and the Sellers consummated the Sprint-TMUS merger.
-The term of the Final Judgment will be seven years from the date of its entry with the District Court or five years if the DOJ gives notice that the divestitures, build-outs and other requirements have been completed to its satisfaction.
+The term of the Final Judgment is seven years from the date of its entry with the District Court or five years if the DOJ gives notice that the divestitures, build-outs and other requirements have been completed to its satisfaction.
 A Monitoring Trustee has been appointed by the District Court that has the power and authority to monitor the Defendants' compliance with the Final Judgment and settle disputes among the Defendants regarding compliance with the provisions of the Final Judgment and may recommend action to the DOJ in the event a party fails to comply with the Final Judgment.

-At the closing of the Prepaid Business Sale, we and NTM will enter into the TSA, the MNSA, the Option Agreement, and the Spectrum Purchase Agreement for an additional approximately \$3.59 billion.
+Also in connection with the closing of the Prepaid Business Sale, we and NTM entered into the TSA, the MNSA, the Option Agreement, and the Spectrum Purchase Agreement for an additional approximately \$3.59 billion.